vaishavi/vaishavi/README.md

   <h2 align="center">Full Stack Developer | Machine Learning Enthusiast | Tech Innovator</h2>
 </div>

 I’m a dedicated and passionate Full Stack Developer with a keen interest in Machine Learning.
-Currently, I’m expanding my expertise in React and diving deep into Question Answering Systems using the latest LLMs.
+Currently, I'm learning about AWS and expanding my expertise in React.
 My toolbox includes JAVA, Python, React, SQL, HTML, CSS and a suite of AWS services.

 🔭 Crafting code at the intersection of efficiency and innovation.
 🌱 Lifelong learner and explorer of cutting-edge tech landscapes.